 The challenges were well known, so Reinvention set its sights not only on cataloguing problems but on developing solutions.
 But we cannot hide from the issues we are tackling.
 Our common commitment to student-centered educational reforms began by owning up to an unacceptable record: Only 16 percent of CCC students transfer to a four-year institution, and less than half of those students go on to earn a bachelor’s degree.
 City Colleges loses more than half of its degree-seeking students before completion of their first 15 credit hours.
 For too long, as an educational institution and, more broadly as a society, we have used some of the daunting obstacles many of our students face as excuses for woeful performance.
 Each challenging life story, each need for remediation and each instance of low confidence is a call for us as educators and neighbors to reach even deeper to deliver on the century-old promise of City Colleges of Chicago: to give each and every Chicagoan the chance to secure knowledge and financial security.

-For the past year, several dozen faculty, staff and
+Since we launched Reinvention, several dozen faculty, staff and

 students have come every day to a dedicated Reinvention space at the